-SECTION I - PROPERTY COVERAGES

-The following Additional Coverage is added:
+SECTION I - PROPERTY COVERAGES The following Additional Coverage is added:

-- 12. "Fungi", Wet Or Dry Rot, Or Bacteria - a.
-The amount shown in the Schedule above is the most we will pay for: - The total of all loss payable under Section I
+12. "Fungi", Wet Or Dry Rot, Or Bacteria

-Property Coverages caused by "fungi", wet or dry rot, or bacteria; - (2) The cost to remove "fungi", wet or dry rot, or bacteria from property covered under Section I - Property Coverages;

-(3) The cost to tear out and replace any part of the building or other covered property as needed to gain access to the "fungi", wet or dry rot, or bacteria; and

-- (4) The cost of testing of air or property to confirm the absence, presence or level of "fungi", wet or dy rot, or bacteria whether performed prior to, during or after removal, repair, restoration or replacement.
-The cost of such testing will be provided only to the extent that there is a reason to believe that there is the presence of "funcit", wet or dry rot, or bacteria. - b.
-The coverage depended in 12.a. only applies when such costs or costs are a result of a Peril Insur Against that occurs during the policy period and only if all reasonable means were used to save and preserve the property from further damage at and after the time the Peril Insured Against occurred.

-Only \$5,000.00 was covered

-SECTION 1- PROPERTY COVERAGES ADDITIONAL COVERAGES The following Additional Coverage is added; 12.
-"Fungi", Wet or Dry Rot, or Bacteria

 - a.
-The amount shown in the Schedule above is the most we will pay for: - (1) The total of all loss payable under Section 1- Property Coverages cause by "fungi", wet dry rot, or bacteria;
+The amount shown in the Schedule above is the most we will pay for: - (1) The total of all loss payable under Section I - Property Coverages caused by "fungi", wet or dry rot, or bacteria; - (2) The cost to remove "fungi", wet or dry rot, or bacteria from property covered under tion I - Property Coverages:

+- (3) The cost to tear out and replace any part of the building or other covered property as needed to gain access to the "fungi", wet or dry rot, or bacteria; and - (4) The cost of testing of air or property to confirm the absence, presence or level of "fungi", wet or dry rot, or bacteria whether performed prior to, during or after removal. repair, restoration or replacement.
+The cost of such testing will be provided only to th extent that there is a reason to belie there is the presence of "fun rot, or bacteria. - ed in 12.a. only applies as or costs are a result of a Peril Against that occurs during the policy period and only if all reasonable means were used to save and preserve the property from further damage at and after the time the Peril Insured Against occurred.

+• Only \$5,000.00 was covered

+SECTION 1- PROPERTY COVERAGES

+ADDITIONAL COVERAGES

+The following Additional Coverage is added;

-(2) The cost to remove "fungi", wet or dry rot, or bacteria from property covered under Section 1-Property Coverages;
+- 12. "Fungi", Wet or Dry Rot, or Bacteria - a.
+The amount shown in the Schedule above the most we will pay for: - (1) The total of all loss payable under Section 1-Property Coverages cause by "fungi", wet or dry rot, or bacteria; - (2) The cost to remove "fungi", wet or dry rot, or bacteria from property covered under Section 1-Property Coverages;